PierreBSC/Viral-Track/README.md

 This can take some time and requires large amount of memory and storage space : please check that you have at least 32 GB of RAM and more than 100GB of avaible memory.

+Lastly you need to create a small file that list all the viruses included in the index and their genome length.
+We provide an example in the Github that corresponds to the VirusSite dataset.

-Detection of virus in scRNA-seq data
+Detection of viruses in scRNA-seq data
 ---------------

 We can now start the real analysis.
-Viral-Track relies on two different text files to run : a file containing the values of all parameters (arameter file) and one containing the path to the sequencing files to analyze (target file).
+Viral-Track relies on two different text files to run : a file containing the values of all parameters (parameter file) and one containing the path to the sequencing files to analyze (target file).
 An exemple of each file is provided in the Github.

 The parameter file consists in a list of rows where the name of each variable is followed by an equal symbol and then the value of the parameter.

+The target file contains the list of the files paths.
+The files can be either .fastq or .fastq.gz files.

 Before running any scanning analysis check the parameter file and make sure that you have set the correct values for :